 Growing up, I was raised in the suburbs by parents who were crunchy.
 We raised our own food and canned it for the winter.
 We recycled.
 We composted.
 Our trees were fruit trees.
 We bought things second-hand.
 My mom made my clothes.
 Really, we were poor, but it never seemed like it!
 We were blessed to have everything we NEEDED.
 Not wanted, but needed.

-About four years ago I found out that I have a genetic heart valvular disease called bicuspid aortic valve.
+About seven years ago I found out that I have a genetic heart valvular disease called bicuspid aortic valve.
 Eventually I will have to have the aortic valve in my heart replaced.
 Getting this diagnosis has definitely encouraged me even more to treat the body that God gave me as best as I possibly can.
 Through this blog I hope to encourage readers to take charge of their own health, and take a preventive approach, so that we can stop the downward spiral of increasing sickness and disease.

 My Food Philosophy